 Takes place in the years 1947 and 1948: England is recovering from the war, but at Nevern Street in London the battle has only just begun.

-Queenie Bligh’s neighbours don’t like it when she decides to rent out her rooms to Jamaican tenants, but Queenie (Lily James) doesn’t know when her husband Bernard (Ben Whishaw) will return from India.
+Queenie Bligh’s neighbours don’t like it when she decides to rent out her rooms to Jamaican tenants, but Queenie (Lily James) doesn’t know when or if her husband Bernard (Ben Whishaw) will return.
 What else can she do?

 Gilbert Joseph (David Oyelowo) was one of thousands of West Indian men who joined the RAF in the fight against the Nazis.
 Returning to England as a civilian, he finds himself treated very differently.